andrewkatson/Denarii/README.md

 * Qrcodegen: Do not need to do anything.
 * RandomX: Need to build it according to its README.
 * Rapdijson: Do not need to do anything.
 If you want to build you need to remove "-Werror" from its CMakeLists.txt
 * Supercop: Need to build it according to its README.
+But you need to build it twice.
+Once normally and then rename the outputted file to ```libmonero-crypto64.a```.
+Then build with the ```-DMONERO_CRYPTO_LIBRARY=amd64-51-30k``` flag at the cmake step.
+Make sure you go and manually pull supercop do not rely on the one that is provided when you pull this repository.
+From https://github.com/monero-project/supercop/tree/monero
 * Trezor-common: Do not need to do anything
 * Unbound: Build according to its instructions in its README.
 Then, move libunbound.a from /usr/local/lib to the unbound directory